 Breastfeeding as soon as possible after the procedure is recommended as breastfeeding will reassure and soothe the baby.
-Do not be alarmed if latching is difficult at first, as we are using a small amount of anaesthetic to complete the procedure, this can make parts of the tongue numb.
-The gel used for the anterior tongue tie procedure wears off in 5-10 minutes.
+Do not be alarmed if latching is difficult at first, your baby will need to get used to the new movement that his/her tongue has.
 The local injection used for the lip and posterior tongue tie can take up to around 40 minutes to wear off.

 Stretching Exercises (tongue)

 Your baby’s mouth heals quickly, and stretching exercises are very important after the procedure to make sure that the area that was released doesn’t heal back together.